Euro deal leaves much to do on rescue fund, Greek debt

 Charles Dallara, the managing director of the IIF, said those he represented were committed to making the deal work.

-Josef Ackermann, chairman of the IIF and CEO of Germany's largest bank Deutsche Bank, described it as an "acceptable compromise."

-Alongside the hit to the private sector, euro zone leaders agreed the banking sector needs recapitalizing to the tune of around 106 billion euros.
+Alongside the hit to the private sector, euro zone leaders agreed the banking sector needs recapitalising to the tune of around 106 billion euros.

-German sources told Reuters that four German lenders -- NordLB, LBBW, Commerzbank and Deutsche Bank -- would be asked to shore up their capital.
-Three leading French banks ruled out the need for government help in meeting tougher capital requirements.

 There were corporate doubters, too.
 Oil giant Royal Dutch Shell said it planned to curb its investments in the European Union in future due to doubts about the bloc's chances of recovering from the crisis.